trade show etiquette

 Practical Tips for Trade Show Staff Training

-• Start training weeks before the event so that personnel has time to practice.
+• Start early: Begin training at least two weeks before the show so staff have time to practise and feel confident

 Contact Us